codecap/cloud-workshops/src/k8s-distros.md

 # Halt the cluster:
 minikube stop
 # loging to the minikube node
+# TODO: to test ingress with metallb do ssh first
 minikube ssh
 # Browse the catalog of easily installed Kubernetes services:
 minikube addons list